12 August 2020

 With a new tranche of employees becoming engaged with fitness during lockdown, there is an opportunity for businesses to capitalise on this momentum, encourage enthusiasm for keeping fit, make benefits available that facilitate this, and communicate benefits that are offered.
 Now is a good time to remind all staff about benefits available that encourage fitness, such as discounts on trackers, and schemes that offer rewards for workouts: earning points that can be redeemed elsewhere – on cinema tickets, for example.

-Brett Hill, Distribution Director at Towergate Health & Protection says: “There are some silver linings to be gleaned from the Covid-19 crisis and one is increased awareness around the effectiveness of remote and virtual healthcare solutions.
+Brett Hill, Distribution Director at Towergate Employee Benefits says: “There are some silver linings to be gleaned from the Covid-19 crisis and one is increased awareness around the effectiveness of remote and virtual healthcare solutions.
 Whilst face-to-face medical consultations remain important, the pandemic has encouraged employees to experience remote wellbeing services first-hand.
 This has fundamentally changed how staff access support for health and wellbeing and is likely to lead to lasting behaviour change in healthcare management.
 Remote services can make healthcare more efficient and effective, for employee and employer alike; this has been realised during the pandemic and is set to continue.”

 References